Cisc0-gif/PS2-Modders-ToolKit/README.md

 1. Using an external HDD or SDD.
 PS2 just froze trying to read even a blank 2.5".

 2. Using the SMB method.
 I tried crossover cables, using the router, and a whole host of different settigs for windows but couldn't get it to work.
 People hail this method as the fastest but I think USB works just fine.

+3. Do **NOT** try to delete games off drive manually. **Don't touch the ul.cfg** file as it has very specific spaces for its syntax and delete or adding an extra one could mess up the entire registry and thus, your game data as well ( lost a good 2 hours on Shadow of the Colossus for this :( ).
+If you want to delete a game off the USB drive **use the delete button in OPL**, it was made for this purpose.

+4. Using a small USB drive.
+I tried putting as many games as I could on a 14 GB GB, the last game I added was permanently fragmented and it took a re-format to fix it.
+Bigger drives will always be more dependable.

+## Working Games

+* Shadow of the Colossus
+* Monter Hunter
+* Resident Evil 4
+* Katamari Damacy